turingschool/mod-0-curriculum/workshops/data-types-fe.md

 </div>

 ### Syntax Practice using the Console
-We are going to learn about how you can use a browser tool known as the `console` to start practicing writing and executing Javascript syntax.
+We are going to learn about how you can use a browser tool known as the `console` to start practicing writing and executing JavaScript syntax.
 (See [here](https://developers.google.com/web/tools/chrome-devtools/open) for help opening `console` in Google Chrome)

 ### Practice
 * Assign a variable called `pizza` set to a value of a string